brutella/TextViewLineNumbers/Readme.md

 # License

-The project is available under the MIT license.
+The project is available under the GNU General Public License.
 See the LICENSE file for more info.